dwws-ufes/2019-WebHealth/README.md

 # 2019-WebHealth
-Assignment for the 2019 edition of the "Web Development and the Semantic Web" course, by Larissa Hortêncio and Alessandro Murta
+Assignment for the 2019 edition of the "Web Development and the Semantic Web" course, by Larissa Hortêncio and Alessandro Murta.

+### Description

+Webhealth is a web health data management system.
+To which, occurrences of a certain disease are registered.
+As well as drug information and symptoms.

 ### How to deploy